 A “major business partner” in 2) and 3) above means “any business partner for whom the annual transaction amount with the Company, on a consolidated basis, exceeds 1% of the total annual transaction amount of either party, over the preceding three years, even if this occurs on only one occasion,” a “principal lender” in 4) above means “any lender from whom the Group’s balance of borrowings exceeds 2% of the consolidated total assets of the Company as of the end of the fiscal year,” and a “certain sum” in 5) above means “a sum of at least 10 million yen in any of the preceding three fiscal years.”

-The Company has established the following four basic principles regarding executive remuneration (excluding Outside Directors and Audit & Supervisory Board Members).
+The Company has established the following four basic principles regarding executive remuneration (excluding Outside Directors).

-(3) Provision of remuneration at a level by no means inferior to competing companies (upon achieving goals)
+3) Provision of remuneration at a level by no means inferior to the standards of overall industry (upon achieving goals)

 These basic principles have been formulated as “Director Remuneration Principles” in the “Director Remuneration Guidelines.”
-Based on these basic principles, the Nomination and Remuneration Committee, a voluntary advisory body, has actively discussed ways for linking to the short-term performance and the medium- to long-term performance in the entire remuneration and approach to the share-based remuneration system.
-After the transition to a company with a nominating committee, etc., the Compensation Committee, comprising a majority of Outside Directors, will be led by Outside Directors in discussing and deciding on the policy of remuneration and individual amounts of remuneration, and continue its deliberations and initiatives so that the executive remuneration system functions better as a healthy incentive towards the sustainable growth of the Company.
+Based on these basic principles, the Compensation Committee, comprised only of Outside Directors, will decide on the policy regarding the remuneration of officers, deliberate and decide individual amounts of remuneration, and continue its deliberations so that the executive remuneration system functions better as a healthy incentive towards the sustainable growth of the Company.

 Under the above Director Remuneration Principles, the objectivity and transparency of the entire process of determining executive remuneration are ensured through the effective deliberation at the Compensation Committee, a statutory committee that is comprised of a majority of Outside Directors and chaired by one of them.